Access Profile Configuration

 The static-ipv4 attribute is used to configure a fixed IPv4 address for all clients connected under a specific access profile.
 This is particularly useful in scenarios requiring a consistent IP address for services.

-This feature should be only used with caution.
+This feature should be used with caution.

 Configuring IPv6